Knowledge Base / Legal & NFA

 How Do I Buy a Suppressor?
 The Form 4 Process Explained

-To buy a suppressor, you must be 21 or older, live in one of the 42 states where suppressors are legal, pass a background check, pay a $200 tax stamp to the ATF, and wait for approval.
-The process takes 3 to 12 months using the ATF eForm 4 system.
+To buy a suppressor, you must be 21 or older, live in one of the 42 states where suppressors are legal, pass a background check, register with the ATF (the $200 tax stamp fee was eliminated in January 2026 under the OBBBA), and wait for approval.
+Since the OBBBA eliminated the tax stamp fee in January 2026, eForm 4 approvals are returning in 5 to 14 days on average.
 You purchase the suppressor from a dealer, submit the Form 4 through the ATF's eForms portal, and wait for approval before taking possession.

 Suppressors are legal in most states but regulated under the National Firearms Act (NFA).
 The process is unfamiliar to most gun owners and involves federal paperwork, fingerprints, photographs, and a tax payment.
 Understanding the process before you start saves confusion, prevents mistakes that delay approval, and sets realistic expectations for the wait time.